 - Reporting your fall to a store manager or supervisor.

 You should not speak with anyone other than your Kansas City lawyer about the cause of the slip and fall accident.

 Who is liable for a Kansas City premises liability case?

 Generally, the primary defendant is the owner of the property.
 Sometimes, determining the actual owner requires that our slip and fall lawyers open an investigation.
 For example, the property owner may be leasing the space from a landlord, who in turn may be owned by a parent company.
 Our legal team gets to the bottom of who is responsible for your injuries.

 - A manufacturer, if the fall was due to a defective product, such as a broken escalator.

 - A repair or maintenance company that failed to make necessary repairs or conduct regular inspections.

 If you suffer a slip and fall accident while doing your job, then you may need to file a workers’ compensation claim.
 Our workers’ comp lawyers can help you through the process.

 Make the call to an experienced Kansas City slip and fall lawyer today

 At Kansas City Accident Injury Attorneys, we help you take the proper steps to pursue a claim after a slip and fall accident.
 Since the law imposes strict time limitations on filing a claim, however, it is important that you act quickly.
-We encourage you to contact us today for a free, no-obligation consultation at (000) 000-0000 or use our contact form to schedule an appointment.
+We encourage you to contact us today for a free, no-obligation consultation or use our contact form to schedule an appointment.
 We have locations in Kansas City, Lee's Summit, St. Joseph, and Olathe, MO, and in Overland Park and Parkville, KS, and represent people throughout Kansas and Missouri.